 Throughout American history, the Atlantic Intracoastal Waterway has served a variety of purposes.
 Called "America's oldest highway," commercial ships have used it for nearly three centuries.
 As more and more people flock to the Florida coast during the fall, they use the AIWW for recreational purposes like tubing, water skiing and sailing.
 Even though the official beginning of the waterway is at Norfolk there are unofficial segments of it north all the way to Boston.

-The Dismal Swamp Canal (shown at left) winds its way through both Virginia and North Carolina, connecting the Chesapeake Bay to the Albemarle Sound.
+The Dismal Swamp Canal (shown here) winds its way through both Virginia and North Carolina, connecting the Chesapeake Bay to the Albemarle Sound.
 The canal is the oldest operating artificial waterway in America and is included on the National Register of Historic Places.
 It is also designated a National Civil Engineering Landmark.
 The canal was dug completely by hand; most of the labor was done by slaves from nearby landowners.
 It took approximately 12 years of back-breaking construction under highly unfavorable conditions to complete the 22-mile long waterway, which opened in 1805.
 A cruise through the Dismal Swamp Canal is a beautiful journey with cypress trees lining the shores.
 The water is coffee-colored due to the tannins in the waters.